djriver4/n8n-make-converter/docs/test/test-updates.md

 2. **Null Safety**: Implemented optional chaining and nullish coalescing for safer property access
 3. **Module Compatibility**: Updated import/export patterns to match the current API
 4. **Test Clarity**: Improved test descriptions and assertions to better reflect expected behavior
+5. **Parameter Processing**: Enhanced the parameter processor to handle complex objects and nested expressions

 ## Next Steps

-1. Complete the remaining test file fixes
+1. Complete remaining test file fixes
 2. Run the full test suite to ensure all tests pass
 3. Update documentation to reflect the changes
 4. Integrate with CI/CD workflows for automated testing
+5. Add more test cases for expression conversion edge cases